-Why Cawdor Castle is better the Urquhart Castle!
+Why Cawdor Castle is better than Urquhart Castle!

-For this year’s Group Shore Excursions from Invergordon we have decided not to include Urquhart Castle in the program, instead focusing on Cawdor Castle.
-A number of our customers have asked us why we have chosen to do this, so we thought that we’d write a blog to explain.
+In 2020 our Loch Ness, Inverness & Outlander Tour from Invergordon will visit Cawdor Castle.
+A number of our customers have asked us why we have chosen Cawdor over Urquhart Castle, so we thought that we’d write a blog to explain.

 What our customers say: “I’ve never heard of Cawdor Castle”

-What WOW say: There are many impressive castles in Scotland. but unfortunately not all of them can be world famous!
-That being said, Cawdor Castle is pretty well known in its own right, being the home of Macbeth in Shakespeare’s play of the same name.
+What WOW say: There are many impressive castles in Scotland but, unfortunately, not all of them can be world-famous!
+Whilst Urquhart Castle is famous due to its location, Cawdor Castle is well-preserved and is well known in its own right, being the home of Macbeth in Shakespeare’s play of the same name.

-Many of our customers have told us that this was the highlight of their Highland visit (check out our TripAdvisor reviews here).
+Many of our customers have told us that Cawdor was the highlight of their Highland visit.
 For those who come on multi-day tours and visit both castles they rate Cawdor more highly than Urquhart Castle (incidentally, they also prefer it to the iconic Eilean Donan Castle).
-From a purely photographic point of view Urquhart and Eilean Donan win hands down but, if we focus on our customers’ overall enjoyment, and their experience of visiting and learning about life in a Scottish castle, we are convinced that Cawdor is the clear winner!
+From a purely photographic point of view Urquhart and Eilean Donan win hands down but, if we focus on our guests’ overall enjoyment, and their experience of visiting and learning about life in a Scottish castle, we are convinced that Cawdor is the clear winner!

 What our customers say; “So, what’s so good about the castle?”

 What WOW say: Unlike Urquhart castle, which is a ruin, Cawdor Castle has been carefully preserved and gives visitors a unique glimpse into what life would have been like for the landed gentry back in the 15th Century.